biswasjayanta/Python-for-Transportation/README.md

-# Python-For-Transportation
+# Python-For-GeospatialAnalysis
-Try to solve the transportation planning problem using python environment
+Try to solve the spatial problem using python environment